Zimbabwe women's national field hockey team at the 1980 Summer Olympics: Tournament

 Urged on by a small but loud group of fellow Zimbabwean Olympians, the Zimbabweans improved after the break and, according to Byrom, "ke[pt] the Austrian goal under siege" throughout the second half.
 With 50 of the match's 70 minutes gone, McKillop powerfully stroked a short corner that deflected off an opposing player's stick and flew high into the net to give Zimbabwe the lead.
 Now appearing supremely confident, Byrom reported, the Zimbabweans "simply overran Austria with a splendid display of fast, attacking hockey", forcing eight short corners and four long corners during the second period to Austria's one long corner.
 Gillian Cowley made it 3–1 on 60 minutes, following up to score after Sandy Chick's free hit was blocked.
 McKillop rounded up the win four minutes later, collecting a through pass from Chase and smashing the ball home.
 Byrom reported "incredible scenes of unrestrained joy" at the final buzzer—"the Zimbabweans, tears streaming from their eyes, danced about the field hugging and kissing each other".
 Finally they hoisted Grant onto their shoulders and carried her off the field.

 A few hours later, the Zimbabwean players returned to the field wearing their blue skirts and blue Zimbabwe Olympic blazers for the medals ceremony.
-After the third-placed Soviets and second-placed Czechoslovakians had received their medals, Grant led the team up to the podium to receive the first ever Olympic gold medal for women's hockey.
+After the third-placed Soviets and second-placed Czechoslovaks had received their medals, Grant led the team up to the podium to receive the first ever Olympic gold medal for women's hockey.
 It was their country's first Olympic medal of any colour.
-All 16 players received medals; they then led the Czechoslovakian and Soviet teams on a walking lap of honour around the field.
+All 16 players received medals; they then led the Czechoslovak and Soviet teams on a walking lap of honour around the field.

 Zimbabwe finished the tournament undefeated, having scored the most goals and conceded the fewest of any team.
 The six goals from Pat McKillop, a housewife from Bulawayo, made her the competition's joint top scorer with the USSR's Natella Krasnikova.
 Chase, despite nursing a knee injury, played in all five matches and scored three goals.
 All of the Zimbabwean squad members played at least one match except for Boxall, who never came off the bench, but still received a gold medal.